This book, while well written and balanced, was originally published in 2004 and clearly missed some pieces of the puzzle.

 But are Dems “the Left”?
 Not by any European standard, as the authors demonstrate.

-Before the Storm: Barry Goldwater and the Unmaking of the American Consensus chronicles the birth of a “new” type of modern conservatism, a reaction to the 1960s Democratic cultural revolution, and a resurgence of the populist, paranoid tradition well described in The Paranoid Style in American Politics and Other Essays.
-And The Invisible Bridge: The Fall of Nixon and the Rise of Reagan chronicles in detail how that tradition was absorbed by the Republicans to create a new, successful, dominant paradigm (Reaganism).
+Before the Storm: Barry Goldwater and the Unmaking of the American Consensus chronicles the birth of modern conservatism, a reaction to the 1960s Democratic cultural revolution, and a resurgence of the populist, paranoid tradition well described in The Paranoid Style in American Politics and Other Essays.
+And The Invisible Bridge: The Fall of Nixon and the Rise of Reagan chronicles in detail how that tradition was absorbed by the Republicans to build a new, successful, dominant paradigm (Reaganism).

-But there’s something missing.
-If the book’s thesis can sound convincing coming from the Bush era, where Dem politicians were anonymous, now the situation has reversed: Dems dominate the political discourse, and traditional conservatives have become anonymous.
-We’ve now seen the Goldwater tradition transitioning from the political underground to the mainstream, with the Tea Party and Trump, and virtually all the 2015 GOP candidates having more radical views than anyone in the recent past.
+Unlike those works, The Right Nation‘s thesis, instead, sounded convincing during the Bush era, when it was published and when Dem politicians were anonymous, while now the situation has reversed: Dems dominate the political discourse, and traditional conservatives have become anonymous.
+We’ve now seen the Goldwater style both radicalizing and transitioning from the political underground to the mainstream, with the Tea Party and Trump, and virtually all 2015 GOP candidates having more radical views and a much more unsophisticated way of talking than anyone in the recent past.
 On the other hand, a slow but steady Dem resurgence was happening during the Bush years, culminating with Obama taking office.

-Bill Clinton and his “third way” position were able to reconcile the 60s Dem ideas with the new Reagan paradigm.
-It was a big win, a perfect representation of the seemingly global conclusive triumph of the American model after USSR’s collapse (The End of History).
+Bill Clinton and his “third way” position were able to reconcile the 60s Dem ideas (redemptive constitutionalism, Liberalism as reframed by Arthur Schlesinger Jr. and others) with the new Reagan paradigm.
+It was a big win, a perfect representation of the seemingly global conclusive triumph of the American model after USSR’s collapse (The End of History‘s thesis).
 So much that, shortly after him, in the UK Blair made a traditionally “Left” party acquire a more Right identity, with the masses rewarding the decision.
-Since then, the contemporary professional and affluent elites have been gradually shifting to publicly support the Dem narrative, abandoning the traditional Right.
+Since then, the contemporary professionals and affluents (let’s say the top 20%, down to upper middle class) have been gradually shifting to publicly support the Dem narrative, abandoning the Right side (both the affluent and the college-educated vote were traditionally mostly Republican).
 And this is a change with gargantuan implications.

-If one looks close enough, the Dem culture doesn’t really represent the lower classes, but the affluent metropolitan professionals (the world’s WEIRDest demographic), plus what they see as “the minorities”, determined in an arbitrary way through a process of “market segmentation”, where the excluded segments are instead seen with contempt (which in turn pushes those guys to embrace the populist, paranoid style).
+If one looks close enough, the Dem culture doesn’t really represent the lower classes, but the metropolitan professionals (the world’s WEIRDest demographic), plus what they see as “the minorities”, which is little more than a process of market segmentation (the excluded segments are ignored or seen with contempt).

-The values of New York (finance) and California (tech and entertainment), the two main driving hubs in the innovation economy, in a situation where most of the country’s real incomes have been stagnating for decades, have easily become the model to emulate for the rest of the affluents.
+The values of New York and California, the two main driving hubs in the innovation economy (finance, tech and entertainment), in a situation where most of the country’s real incomes have been stagnating for decades, have easily become the model to emulate for the rest of the metropolitans.

-It’s a very particular situation, where some of the most radical post-modern ideas have managed to become dominant, constantly discussed and repeated in the mainstream (way more than in Europe), but nothing in the pro-corporations, pro-competition, pro-careerism paradigm has softened, going back to resemble the Reagan years now more than ever instead.
-A strange marriage between the two has occurred (I guess Postmodernism, or, The Cultural Logic of Late Capitalism, even if written from a marxist perspective, had a great point), and what’s happening outside of this formula is incomprehensible by the ones inside of it – all that stuff is just “on the wrong side of history“.
+It’s a very particular situation, where some clearly post-modern ideas have managed to become dominant, constantly discussed and repeated in the mainstream (way more than in Europe), as a sort of surrogate for a real social-democratic debate, but nothing in the pro-corporations, pro-big business, pro-careerism paradigm has softened, going back to resemble the Reagan years now more than ever instead.
+A strange marriage between the two has occurred (I guess Postmodernism, or, The Cultural Logic of Late Capitalism, even if written from a Marxist perspective, had a great point), and what’s happening outside of this formula is incomprehensible by the ones inside of it – all that stuff is just “on the wrong side of history“.

-If this keeps on being the mainstream paradigm, the next logical step could be solving the tension between larger-State supporters and business elites with a decline towards crony capitalism, against which we’ve already been warned by Rajan & Zingales.
+So we’re seeing Dems dominating the debate on social policies and everyone talking about “the great stagnation”, but nobody seriously talking about monopolies, big lobbies and re-thinking big business.
+If the argument keeps on being untouched, the next logical step could be a decline towards crony capitalism, against which we’ve already been warned by Rajan & Zingales.